The Documentary Studies certificate program provides you with the knowledge and skills

 to produce your own video and audio documentaries.

 You will have the opportunity to creatively express knowledge gained in your academic major to a broader audience through community-based research using video and audio recording, oral history, and other documentary fieldwork methods.

-You will work in either video filmmaking or audio documentary for radio and the Internet—to tell the stories of communities, organizations and people in the Monadnock region of southwestern New Hampshire.
+You will work in either video filmmaking or audio documentary for radio and Internet.
+You’ll tell the character-driven stories of communities, organizations, and people in the Monadnock region of southwestern New Hampshire.

-Franklin Pierce University
+Graduate of Franklin Pierce University